lu-group/pinn-thrombus-mri/README.md

 ## Data

-Due to the size of the data it was uploaded to a google drive().
+Due to the size of the data it was uploaded to [google drive](https://drive.google.com/drive/folders/1uGT7tXtB-7PrW6YyKtV6QQU7L6ZH6H3e?usp=sharing).

 ## Cite this work